dsusco/tp.net-armageddon.org/_site/_units/storm-eagle.md

   - "transport"
 notes:
   |
     May transport four infantry units without _Jump Packs_ or _Mounted_.
+Counts as a Thunderhawk for the purposes of being transported.
 weapons:
   -
     id: "twin-heavy-bolter-aa-15cm"